Chaos in Kyiv as escape routes close

 Staying is becoming increasingly untenable, as Russian armour closes in.
 But fleeing, too, is not easy.

 Last Saturday morning, after the overnight curfew ended, the heavy metal doors blocking the entrance to the metro station shelter were opened, and the Territorial Defence soldiers allowed civilians through.
-Most dashed out, hoping to at least reach their homes to grab supplies before the next air raid siren rings.
+Most dashed out, hoping at least to reach their homes to grab supplies before the next air raid siren rang.

 Others headed to the one reliable route out: the train station.
 Getting a taxi to the station is difficult, and requires both personal connections and negotiation skills.
 Taking one out of the city is impossible: The drivers say that not only are the few remaining roads open to the south clogged with traffic and checkpoints, but that petrol is now in short supply as well.

 At the station, chaos reigned.
 A crush of civilians attempting to board whatever train is heading east made even pushing through the crowd difficult.
-Many at the station were trying to reach Lviv, Ukraine’s westernmost major city, in order to then flee to the Polish border and onwards to safety.
+Many at the station were trying to reach Lviv, Ukraine’s westernmost major city, in order then to flee to the Polish border and onwards to safety.
 But few trains are going that far, leaving most to settle for any other westerly destination they can find.

 One such target is Khmelnitsky.
 As a train bearing that name pulls up to the platform, civilians scrambled on board, quickly filling all available space.
-Seats were crammed with extra occupants and aisleways were packed with even more passengers; even the toilets hosted a few travellers.
+Seats were crammed with extra occupants and aisles were packed with even more passengers; even the toilets hosted a few travellers.
 The odour of densely packed humanity lay heavily over the carriage.

 When the train finally pulled away, there was an audible sigh of relief from those aboard.
 The threat of being trapped in the capital, an unwilling witness to the urban warfare to come, seemed to have finally passed.